zeroasiccorp/umi/README.md

 * Device and source addresses must be aligned to the native word size.
 * Requests with the same HOSTID arrive at the target device in the same order that they left the host.
 * Responses with the same HOSTID return to the host in the same order that they left the device.
+* If requests and responses are serialized over a single combined channel, responses must take priority.

 ### 3.2 Message Format